jeanguyomarch/dprpwg/README.md

 **It does not store a password database.**
 It is intended to be used for website accounts.

-Everyone know good practices for passwords on the web:
+Everyone knows good practices for passwords on the web:
 - Use a combinaison of letters (upper and lower case), digits, and symbols;
 - Have a long-enough password;
 - Use one password per website;
 - Change passwords often;
-- <One more another annoying advice that you won't follow>;
+- _One more another annoying advice that you won't follow_;
 - etc...

-This tool should help to fulfill at least the fourth first advices listed above.
+This tool should help to fulfil at least the fourth first advices listed above.

 ## How that works